rasigadelab/.github/profile/README.md

 PHE3ID is a research team of the [Centre International de Recherche en Infectiologie](https://ciri.ens-lyon.fr/) of Lyon, FR.
-We focus or understanding and combating antimicrobial resistance using information methods.
+We focus on understanding and combating antimicrobial resistance using information methods.

 ## Active coding members